 My companion and I chose to head up the Blue Trail, which runs along a portion of the Appalachian Trail and the crystal waters of the Dunnfield Creek before a slow and steady uphill ascent.

 We then opted for the steep Red Dot Trail, perfect for those who want a challenge, on the way down.
-In my opinion, this is one of the best hiking trails in New Jersey.

 Note that in winter the trails tend to get icy, meaning you’ll need to do a bit of scrambling and get creative on how to ascend and descend.

 That being said, in winter the white-covered woodland trail immerses you in a serene environment as you make your way farther and farther into the clouds.